Bachelor of Arts (Honours) in Language Studies and Bachelor of Education (Honours) (English Language)

 The Immersion Programme is a compulsory part of the programme and students must participate and meet the requirement of the programme successfully in order to graduate.
 In the programme, they will:

 Majoring in English with in-depth academic and professional knowledge, graduates of the programme will have excellent career prospects.
-They will become fully qualified teachers of English who can teach in both local primary and secondary schools with the following skills and qualifications.
+They will become competent English teachers for both local primary and secondary schools with the following skills and qualifications.